Tadej Pogačar: 2019 – UCI WorldTour win and Grand Tour debut

-In August, Pogačar was named in the team's startlist for the Vuelta a España, his debut in a Grand Tour.
-In the first week, he performed strongly, placing himself in the top ten on GC before winning his first Grand Tour stage on the rain-soaked stage to Cortals d'Encamp.
+In August, Pogačar was named in the team's start list for the Vuelta a España, his debut in a Grand Tour.
+In the first week, he performed strongly, placing himself in the top ten on GC (General Classification) before winning his first Grand Tour stage on the rain-soaked stage to Cortals d'Encamp.
 The win allowed him to move inside the top five on GC.
 On stage 13, which finished on the steep climb of Los Machucos, he was the only rider to stay with the race leader and his compatriot, Primož Roglič.
 Pogačar ended up winning his second stage to move up to third overall, where he stayed heading into the second rest day.
 After losing time on stage 18, he dropped down to fifth on GC.
 On the penultimate stage, with one last chance to move up the standings, Pogačar launched an attack, going on an almost 40 km solo breakaway.
 He eventually took his third stage win, winning by more than a minute and a half over the rest of the contenders.
 The win allowed him to finish the Vuelta in third overall, the final podium position, and giving him the victory in the young rider classification.